kongregate/display-list/README.md

     private HeroRewardDisplay HeroRewardPrefab;

     // Quests can reward both items and new heroes, so the InstantiateElement()
-    // method takes a list of untyped data, and uses different display elements
+    // method takes an untyped item and uses different display elements based
-    // based on the type of the reward. public void InstantiateElement(object reward)
+    // on the type of the reward.
+    public void InstantiateElement(object reward)
     {
         switch (reward)